Ren-Mingyang/Ren-Mingyang.github.io/_pages/publications.md

 - Aug.
 2019, Chinese Research Academy of Environmental Sciences.

 ## Contributed Conference Talks
 - Nov.
-2024, The 16th National Symposium on Survival Analysis and Applied Statistics, Hangzhou, China.
+2024, The 16th National Conference on Survival Analysis and Applied Statistics, Hangzhou, China.
 - Nov.
 2019, The 19th Annual Conference of Chinese Association for Applied Statistics, Beijing, China.
 - Oct.
 2018, The 11th National Annual Conference on Probability and Statistics, Chengdu, China.
 - Apr.
 2018, The 4th High Dimensional Data Conference of Chinese Association for Applied Statistics, Nanchang, China,